cdktf/cdktf-provider-boundary/docs/hostCatalogPlugin.java.md

 Either values encoded with the "jsonencode" function, pre-escaped JSON string, or a file:// or env:// path.
 Set to a string "null" to clear any existing values.
 NOTE: Unlike "attributes_json", removing this block will NOT clear secrets from the host catalog; this allows injecting secrets for one call, then removing them for storage.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/boundary/1.1.15/docs/resources/host_catalog_plugin#secrets_json HostCatalogPlugin#secrets_json}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/boundary/1.2.0/docs/resources/host_catalog_plugin#secrets_json HostCatalogPlugin#secrets_json}

+---

+##### `workerFilter`<sup>Optional</sup> <a name="workerFilter" id="@cdktf/provider-boundary.hostCatalogPlugin.HostCatalogPlugin.Initializer.parameter.workerFilter"></a>

+- *Type:* java.lang.String

+HCP Only.
+A filter used to control which PKI workers can handle dynamic host catalog requests.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/boundary/1.2.0/docs/resources/host_catalog_plugin#worker_filter HostCatalogPlugin#worker_filter}

 ---